PmagPy/PmagPy/README.md

 ## Background and support

 The code base for the PmagPy project has been built up over many years by Lisa Tauxe (Distinguished Professor of Geophysics at the Scripps Institution of Oceanography) supported by grants from the National Science Foundation.
-Ron Shaar (Senior Lecturer at the Hebrew University of Jerusalem), Lori Jonestrask and Nick Swanson-Hysell (Assistant Professor at UC Berkeley) have also made substantial contributions to the project.
+Substantial contributions to the project have been made by Nick Swanson-Hysell (Assistant Professor at UC Berkeley), Ron Shaar (Senior Lecturer at the Hebrew University of Jerusalem), Lori Jonestrask and Kevin Gaastra as well as others.

 ## Contributing

-If you want to get involved with the project - whether that means reporting a bug, requesting a feature, or adding significant code - please check out our [Contribution guidelines](https://github.com/PmagPy/PmagPy/blob/master/CONTRIBUTING.md).
+If you want to get involved with the project - whether that means reporting a bug, requesting a feature, or adding significant code - please check out the project's [Contribution guidelines](https://github.com/PmagPy/PmagPy/blob/master/CONTRIBUTING.md).

 ## More information